Fraud and Scam Protection in the United Kingdom

 What is this right?

-- Authorised Push Payment (APP) fraud: If you were tricked into sending money to a scammer, your bank must reimburse you in most cases under the mandatory reimbursement rules (from October 2024), up to £85,000.
+- Authorised Push Payment (APP) fraud: from October 2024, if you were tricked into sending money to a scammer (impersonation, fake invoices, romance fraud), your bank must reimburse you in most cases under the mandatory reimbursement rules — up to £85,000.
+This was driven by years of campaigning by Which? and victim groups after the Payment Systems Regulator found banks were refusing legitimate APP claims at appalling rates.

 When does it apply?